-Prior to the January 1994 Northridge earthquake, the department classified all state-owned highway bridges except toll bridges into two groups: single-column bridges and multiple-column bridges.
+Before the January 1994 Northridge earthquake, the department classified all state-owned highway bridges except toll bridges into two groups: single-column bridges and multiple-column bridges.
 After the Northridge earthquake, the department reclassified the bridges into Phase I and Phase II categories.
-Phase I bridges were bridges identified prior to January 1, 1994, as requiring retrofitting, while Phase II bridges included all of the remaining state-owned bridges, excluding toll bridges.
+Phase I bridges were bridges identified before January 1, 1994, as requiring retrofitting, and Phase II bridges included all the remaining state-owned bridges, excluding toll bridges.
 In March 1996, California voters approved the Seismic Retrofit Bond Act of 1996 (Bond Act), which authorized the State to sell \$2 billion in general-obligation bonds to reconstruct, replace, or retrofit Phase II bridges and the seven state-owned toll bridges.

 The Bond Act initially required the department to use \$650 million of the bond proceeds to retrofit the toll bridges and the remaining \$1.35 billion to retrofit Phase II bridges.
 However, on August 20, 1997, the governor signed into law Chapter 327, Statutes of 1997, which shifted the allocation of expenditures to \$790 million for the toll bridges and \$1.21 billion for Phase II bridges.
-Because the department estimated in 1997 that the cost to retrofit or replace state-owned toll bridges would be \$2.62 billion, the legislation also authorized additional retrofitting funds from various state and toll bridge revenue accounts.
+The department estimated in 1997 that the cost to retrofit or replace state-owned toll bridges would be \$2.62 billion, so the legislation authorized additional retrofitting funds from various state and toll bridge revenue accounts.

-As of June 30, 2003, the department estimated the total cost to retrofit the State's seven toll bridges at \$4.94 billion, or \$2.32 billion more than its 1997 estimate.
-In addition, the department does not expect to complete the San Francisco-Oakland Bay Bridge's east span until 2007 and its west span until 2009, which is at least four years later than the department estimated in 1997.
+As of June 30, 2004, the department estimated the total cost to retrofit the State's seven toll bridges at \$4.94 billion, or \$2.32 billion more than its 1997 estimate.
+However, in its Toll Bridge Seismic Safety Retrofit Program Report dated August 2004, the department estimated the total cost to retrofit the State's seven toll bridges at \$7.41 billion, or \$4.79 billion more than its 1997 estimate.
+The department also indicated that it does not expect to complete the San Francisco-Oakland Bay Bridge's east span until 2011 and its west span until 2009, which is at least five years later than it estimated in 1997.

 The Bond Act also requires the department to use bond proceeds to reimburse the State Highway Account and the Consolidated Toll Bridge Fund for approximately \$114 million in interim funding that it expended for retrofits of Phase II and toll bridges during fiscal years 1994-95 and 1995-96.
-We discuss these reimbursements in greater detail in the Audit Results.
+We discuss these reimbursements in greater detail in the Audit Results section of this report.